avalanche-foundation/ACPs/ACPs/209-eip7702-style-account-abstraction/README.md

 ### Invariants needed for ACP-194

-There are [two invariants explicitly broken by EIP-7702](https://github.com/ethereum/EIPs/blob/e17d216b4e8b359703ddfbc84499d592d65281fb/EIPS/eip-7702.md#backwards-compatibility) that are required for SAE.
+There are [two invariants explicitly broken by EIP-7702](https://github.com/ethereum/EIPs/blob/e17d216b4e8b359703ddfbc84499d592d65281fb/EIPS/eip-7702.md#backwards-compatibility) that are required for Continuous Execution.
 They are:

 1. An account balance can only decrease as a result of a transaction originating from that account.
 1. An EOA nonce may not increase after transaction execution has begun.

-These invariants are required for SAE in order to be able to statically analyze (i.e. determine without executing the transaction) that a transaction:
+These invariants are required for Continuous Execution in order to be able to statically analyze (i.e. determine without executing the transaction) that a transaction:
 - Has the proper nonce
 - Will have sufficient balance to pay for its worst case transaction fee plus the balance it sends